heigvd-software-engineering/grpc-examples/kubernetes/README.md

 ```

 You can now access your js-client through the service *js-client-svc* ip and port.
-The client will communicate with the envoy proxy and that will transform http/1 into http/2 request to be able to communicate with the server
+The client will communicate with the envoy proxy and that will transform http/1 into http/2 request to be able to communicate with the server.

 ## Clean up